QSFT/doradus-openshift-quickstart/README.md

             </tables>
         </application>

-    Invoke the URL http://127.0.0.1:1105/_applications again to see the Doradus data
+    Invoke the URL http://doradusdemo-$yournamespace.$youropenshiftserver/_applications again to see the Doradus the application and its data.

     Read more about REST APIs on the Doradus website.